OSU-MC/Open-Response/core/notif/README.md

 Your VAPID keys should now be displayed in the console.

+### Step 4: Set VAPID Keys

-Next, go to the `server.js` file under `MyClassroom/core/notif` in your IDE and replace the `publicVapidKey` and `privateVapidKey` constants with your own.
+Now, go to the `server.js` file under `MyClassroom/core/notif` in your IDE and replace the `publicVapidKey` and `privateVapidKey` constants with your own.

 You will also need to change the `publicVapidKey` constant in the `index.html` file under `MyClassroom/core/notif/client`.

-### Step 4: Test Notification Service
+### Step 5: Test Notification Service
 To verify that the service has been set up correctly, run the following while still being under `MyClassroom/core` in your console:

 ```